Flopticode/MCPsychosisMod/README.md

-# MCPsychosisMod
+# MC Psychosis Mod
-What even is this
+What even is this?